TrishS7777/TrishS7777/README.md

-- 🔭 I’m currently working on being accepted into CODE KENTUCKY.
+- 🔭 I’m currently in CODE KENTUCKY.
 - 🌱 I’m currently learning coding.
 - 👯 I’m looking to collaborate on new projects.
 - 📫 How to reach me: TrishS7777@gmail.com